jvican/jvican.github.io/posts/integrate-bloop-with-bazel-and-pants.md

 ## Conclusion

-This document motivates an integration with Bloop, explains why build tools such as Pants and Bazel that don't want to co
+This document motivates an integration with Bloop, explains why build tools such as Pants and Bazel would like to integrate with it and what are the consequences to their users.

+This document intentionally goes into not only ideas but also implementation details to show how a full end-to-end integration from Bazel or Pants to Bloop is possible and can be implemented.
+Despite a few minor improvements missing in the latest Bloop release, build tool engineers could implement an integration that works tomorrow while solving fundamental problems present today.

 [scaladays]: https://www.scaladays.org
 [Natan]: https://github.com/natansil